Global Themes

 Example of the Theme Color dropdown located next to a Color property.

-When set, this will override the Color with whichever Color is configured in the selected Global Theme.
+When set, this will override the Color with whichever Color is configured in the selected Theme Color.

 Material Properties

-The following below are the properties that are available in Global Themes, and will be You can have a maximum of 4 Theme Colors, per Material.
+The following below are the properties that are available in Global Themes.
+You can have a maximum of 4 Theme Colors per Material.

 Each of the 4 Global Themes (0, 1, 2, 3) have the following unique options listed below.
 They are independent of each other, and are selected across the shader based on the identifying Theme Color slot.